-An air purifier can be effective in filtering the indoor air in a single room.
-But if you aim to filter the indoor air in your whole house, it is not enough.
-Even buying a much larger air purifier unit will still not effectively clean up your in-house air.
-You need to consider having a whole-home air filtration system installed.
+An air purifier can effectively filter indoor air in a single room.
+But it is not enough if you aim to filter the indoor air in your whole house.
+Buying a larger purifier unit will not effectively clean up your in-house air.
+Instead, it would be best to consider installing a whole-home air filtration system.

 What Is a Whole Home Air Filtration System?

-A whole-home air filtration system is not a single portable unit that you can put anywhere in a house.
+A whole-home air filtration system is not a single portable unit you can put anywhere in a house.
 Instead, it is a system installation integrated with your house’s HVAC system.
-In this harmonious system, the air that circulates in your house will be purified while it is also being cooled or heated.
+This unified system will purify the air that circulates in your home.
+But, at the same time, it is also being cooled or heated.

 Do You Need It?

-For people with allergies or respiratory problems, a whole-house air filtration system can be very helpful.
-However, bear in mind that installing a purifier in your HVAC system is not the only way to get clean indoor air.
+A whole-house air filtration system can be beneficial for people with allergies or respiratory problems.
+However, remember that installing a purifier in your HVAC system is not the only way to get clean indoor air.
 There are cheaper and more effective ways to do so, such as:

 - Planting trees around the house to neutralize pollution

 - Avoid using chemicals to clean your home

 - Clean your home regularly, including vacuuming the whole floor

 - Open your windows for at least a short time every day to allow for natural air circulation